BASIC INSURANCE Q&A’S

 Yes, you have the ability to opt-out of the insurance.
 You must do this yourself; Ōnin’s staff cannot do this for you.

 You will need to call the Enrollment Assistance line at 833-236-7463 or visit worxenroll.com/oningroup to opt-out of or choose a different insurance plan.
-If you do not opt-out or choose a different plan, you will be automatically enrolled in the Teammate/Medical MEC individual plan.
+If you do not opt-out or choose a different plan, you will be automatically enrolled in the Teammate only, Teammate Plan.

 Deductibles works like this: When you go to the doctor, you will be charged for the service you received in addition to your copay.
 Although some preventative services are free, most of the time you will get a bill for your visit.
 Once you’ve met your deductible, meaning you’ve spent the deductible amount ($3,000 for a single person and $9,000 for a family plan in the Bronze Plan) on your medical costs, the insurance company starts to pay part of the bills.
 You will still pay your copay, plus your part of the bill, which is called coinsurance.